rurre/PumkinsAvatarTools/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M1VOLP)

-**Important:** Since this is an editor script it needs to be in a folder called `Editor` anywhere in your project.

-**Disclaimer:** This tool is in beta and could *break everything*.
-Please backup your avatars.
-And use at your own risk.
+**Disclaimer:** This tool is in beta and I can't guarantee it won't *break everything* (though unlikely).
+Please backup your avatars and use at your own risk.